-The Radiantec Company has played a leading role in the development of these systems and they are accepted by most of the major codes.
+The Radiantec Company played a leading role in the development of these systems and they are accepted by most of the major building codes.
 As with any building project, you should check to make sure that a Radiantec system of any type meets your local building codes.

-- Very low cost.
+- This system is very low cost.

-- Mechanically very simple, elegant and reliable.
+- It’s mechanically very simple, elegant and reliable.

 - Outstanding energy efficiency, particularly if the Polaris water heater is used.

-- You must be sure that the system pressure is compatible with tubing temperature and pressure limits
+- You must be sure that the system pressure is compatible with tubing temperature and pressure limits.